cypress-io/cypress/cypress/v1.0/documentation/1-Commands/56-type.md

 Prior to typing, if the DOM element isn't currently focused, Cypress will issue a [click](https://on.cypress.io/api/click) on the element, which will cause the element to receive focus.

-Text may include these special character sequences:
+Text passed to `cy.type` may include any of these special character sequences:

 Sequence | Notes
 --- | ---